 I met with a new client this week.
 Though she was new to me, her story was a familiar one that I had heard from many clients.
 She came to me regarding a lack of confidence in the workplace.
-She wanted to be more assertive and play a bigger role, but was crippled by feelings of indecision and self-doubt.
+She wanted to be more assertive and self-doubt.
 When I asked her why she didn’t assert herself more in the workplace she said she simply didn’t know enough.
 In my work with clients I have found that this is not true 99% of the time.

 When I asked about her qualifications she proceeded to tell me about two very impressive degrees along with a job at a preeminent national medical agency.
 She did in fact “know enough”; but she didn’t believe it.

-That’s the funny thing about the letters after your name and the allure of working at a prestigious organization.
-They mean absolutely nothing if you don’t believe in yourself, your abilities, and what you offer to the world.
+That’s the funny thing about the letters after your name and what you offer to the world.

 The truth is no one is going to tell you that you are good enough and know enough.
 It’s up to you.